 If you have little picky eaters, like mine, bring “emergency” snacks and food, just in case they don’t eat rodeo food.
 Know that they do sell pizza and chicken strips (staple in our home away from home).

-The rodeo DOES allow you to bring in your own food, water, juices, etc. I have seen people pull coolers, or smaller versions in their wagons.
-Hey, if you are going with a large group, this is the economical way to go.
+The rodeo DOES allow you to bring in your own food, water, juices, etc.

 6. OTHER THINGS TO DO